 Whether you want a sports bra, padded or non-padded bra, you can find a nursing bra for you.
 You can even get a pumping bra so that you can keep your hands free during pumping.
 And they can be pretty stylish, just see. 🙂

 3. Nursing pads

-Once you get the breastmilk kicks in, it’s hard to keep your top from being soaking wet without nursing pads.
-Now if you end up with an oversupply, like I did, you better have some of these at hand 😀
+Once the breastmilk kicks in, it’s hard to keep your top from being soaking wet without nursing pads.
+Now if you end up with an oversupply as I did, you better have some of these at hand 😀

 You can either use disposable or reusable/washable nursing pads depending on your preference.
 Personally, I prefer disposable nursing pads and these have been the most reliable ones I have used.